-- Orientation and output: Check your roof direction and space available for solar panels.
-From there determine how much energy would be provided and determine if this would offset your energy bill to the desired amount.
+- Orientation and output: Check your roof direction and the amount of space available for solar panels.
+From there, determine how much energy would be provided and determine if this would offset your energy bill to the desired amount.

-- Product vs performance warranty: Ask your installer about both options.
+- Product vs performance warranty: Ask your solar installer about both options.

-- Smart Meter connection: You may need to upgrade your meter to a smart meter.
-A smart meter is capable of calculating the energy you export and import from the grid, informing your electricity bill.
+- Smart meter connection: You may need to upgrade your meter to a smart meter.
+A smart meter is capable of calculating the energy you export and import from the grid, impacting your electricity bill.

-Already have solar panels? - read our tips on optimising your solar panels to reduce your energy bills
+Already have solar panels?
+Read our tips for optimising your solar system to reduce your energy bills

-- Install a battery: A battery stores additional energy generated during the day, allowing you to use this energy at night
+- Install a solar battery: A battery stores excess energy generated during the day, allowing you to use this energy at night.